 Every day at 6 p.m. in the lounge, the friendly staff host a champagne sabrage, which is the most over-the-top and brilliant way to open a bottle of bubbles.
 Cheers to the good life.

 The St. Regis Toronto: The Rooms

 Head upstairs to your spacious room overlooking the heart of downtown, where heated bathroom floors, a rainfall shower and deep soaker tub await.

-Around half of the St. Regis’ 258 rooms are suites with separate living areas, but even if you stick to one of the basic room categories, you definitely won’t be slumming it.
+Around half of the St. Regis’s 258 rooms are suites with separate living areas, but even if you stick to one of the basic room categories, you'll be far from slumming it.
 At 550 square feet, rooms at the St. Regis are among the largest standard rooms in the city.
-Decor continues the subtly opulent aesthetic found in the common areas, with rooms featuring plush fabrics and crystal accents.
+Decor continues the opulent aesthetic found in the common areas, with plush fabrics and crystal accents.

 Touch panels control the lights, curtains, your mood — kidding, but they are a lot of fun and very Batcave vibes.
 Bonus: the touch panels are so easy to use you won't have to put down your glass of complimentary champagne, maybe ever.

 On the 31st floor, a gold-plated elevator opens up to a gold-and-silver-plated hallway that has the entrance to the spa and fitness centre on one end, and the bold rooftop restaurant, Louix Louis, on the other.
 This may be the only place in the city where you'll see fluffy robes and slippers next to suit jackets and stilettos and no one bats an eye.